frederic-mahe/BIO9905MERG1_vsearch_swarm_pipeline/pipeline.md

 I recommend to use a local difference of one (`d = 1`) with the `--fastidious` option.
 A local difference of one is `swarm`'s default and recommended setting.
-Combining it with the `--fastidious` option is a very good compromise between taxonomical resolution and molecular diversity inflation (too many clusters):
+Combining it with the `--fastidious` option is a very good compromise between taxonomic resolution and molecular diversity inflation (too many clusters):

 ```shell